orai-nlp/Elixa/README.md

 cp src/main/resources/es/es-locutions.txt src/main/resources/lemmatizer-dicts/freeling/es-locutions.txt
 ````

 Also, you will need the postagging models for ixa-pipes.
 This are not needed at compilation time as you specify the pos-model file in the configuration file.
-You can get the model from https://github.com/ixa-ehu/ixa-pipe-pos#models .
+You can get the models from https://github.com/ixa-ehu/ixa-pipe-pos#models .

-Elixa uses the 1.5.0 models, and configuration files provided in the Resources section assume that the models are unpacked to the src/main/resources directory.
+Elixa uses the 1.5.0 models, and configuration files provided in the Resources section assume that the models are unpacked to the `src/main/resources` directory.
 The following commands will download and unpack the models to your src/main resources directory.
 If you change the destination or the models remember to set the paths in the configuration files accordingly.

 ````shell
 cd elixa